 What types of healthcare administrator roles are available?

 For instance, perhaps you spent several years practicing as a registered nurse in an emergency department, then earned your master’s degree in healthcare administration.
 Now you’re perfectly suited to become the nursing emergency services director.
-Along those same lines, here are some other options to consider:
+Along those same lines, here are some other options to consider which may lineup with your experience:

 - Nursing Director